R-Lum/rxylib/cran-comments.md

 ## Addressed CRAN issues

-We removed the unconditional stripping in response to the email by Brian Ripley from 2019-04-10 (subject: CRAN packages stripping unconditionally).
+* We removed the unconditional stripping in response to the email by Brian Ripley from 2019-04-10 (subject: CRAN packages stripping unconditionally).

 This necessarily encreased the library size on unix platforms.

+> Found the following sources/headers with CR or CRLF line endings:

+We resaved the relevant file, this should have fixed this issue.

 ## Test environments
 * local macOS High Sierra 10.14.4-xcode10.2, R-devel